Cancellative sparse domination: Introduction

 maps $\Hardy_\D^1(\R^d)$ to $L^1(\R^d)$.
 This is because $\MaxPer^r_\D$ is bounded on $L^p(\R^d)$ for all $0<p\leq \infty$, and therefore

 is bounded on $L^p(\R^d)$, $0<p<\infty$.
 Hence, Theorem \ref{th:theoremA} allows one to recover the known Hardy space endpoint boundedness results for $T$.
-As we mentioned before, our arguments can be extended to general probability spaces, assuming the underlying filtration is regular.
-We show that the assumption of regularity is necessary in general.

-Theorem \ref{th:theoremA} is an $\ell^1$ cancellative estimate.
+Theorem \ref{th:theoremA} is a cancellative $\ell^1$-estimate.
 In sparse domination, the easiest operators to study are often single-scale ones, of which maximal functions like the one above are the archetypal example.
 For the maximal operator in the non-cancellative setting one can easily prove the stronger $\ell^\infty$-estimate

 with $\Ss$ being sparse and dependent on $f$.
-In the body of the paper, we will give a cancellative analogue of this result in terms of the sparse maximal function $\MaxAvg_\Ss$ --defined similarly to \eqref{eq:dyadMax} but with the sup taken over a sparse subfamily of $\D$--, which in turn yields a characterization of the dyadic $\Hardy^1$ norm that we consider interesting in its own right.
+One can prove an estimate similar to Theorem \ref{th:theoremA} for $\MaxAvg_\D$ in an $\ell^\infty$ sense and tied to the martingale structure of the dyadic system.
+We will however give an alternative, cancellative sparse domination result for $\MaxAvg_\D$ in terms of the sparse maximal function $\MaxAvg_\Ss$ --defined similarly to \eqref{eq:dyadMax} but with the sup taken over a sparse subfamily of $\D$--, which has additional interesting consequences.
+The first one is that it yields a sparse characterization of the dyadic $\Hardy^1$-norm.

 \begin{ltheorem} Let $f\in \Hardy_\D^1(\R^d)$.
 Then

 \end{ltheorem}